dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 ![Alt desc](https://github.com/dumlutimuralp/nsx-t-k8s/blob/master/Part%202/2019-06-03-00-01-20.png)

 # NSX-T Topology

+Current state of the topology is still as the same that we created in Part 1.
+Shown below.

 * On the diagram shown above, apart from the manually configured T0 K8S Domain Logical Router and Tier 1 K8S Node Management Logical Router, all the other logical routers (including the Tier 1 Load Balancer) are provisioned NCP.